 Want to cook more things in your cast iron pan?
-There are so many things to cook in a cast iron skillet.
-Its one of my most used items in the kitchen simply because it’s so versatile.
+There are so many recipes to cook in a cast iron skillet.
+It’s one of my most used items in the kitchen simply because it’s so versatile and tough.
 Definitely a favorite to have in your kitchen.
 Here I cover a bunch of ideas and some best ways for cooking in cast iron…

 How to heat a cast iron pan?
-Your cast iron pan will take time to heat because iron is a poor heat conductor.
-So set it on the cooking element to heat 5–10 minutes prior to when you want to add the ingredients.
-The time will depend on the performance of your cooktop.
+Your cast iron pan will take a few minutes to heat because iron is a poor heat conductor.
+After placing it on the heat source it’ll take around 5 minutes.
+The time will depend on the performance of the heat source.

-The upside is that the iron pan holds the heat really well.
+The upside is that an iron pan holds the heat really well.

 Things to cook in a cast iron pan

 There are tons of meals you can cook in a cast iron skillet.
 Here are ten that easily come to mind: